 1 cup confectionery sugar- for rolling cookies after baking

 Cream butter, sugar, vanilla, and water.
 Add flour and mix well.
 Stir in pecans.
 Shape into small balls.
-Bake on an ungreased cookie sheet in 325 F over for 20 minutes.
+Bake on an ungreased cookie sheet at 325 F for 20 minutes.
 Remove.
 Cool slightly.
-Roll in confectionery sugar
+Roll in confectioner’s sugar

-An easy way to do this is to put sugar in a plastic bag and add 3-4 cookies and gently shake around to coat cookies.
-Or you can put sugar in a bowl and roll around to coat.
+An easy way to do this is to put sugar in a plastic bag, add 3-4 cookies, and gently shake around to coat the cookies.
+Or you can put sugar in a bowl and roll around to coat it.